 Microsoft, meanwhile, has denied ZDNet's claim that its own test has proven that Windows 10 S is not vulnerable to ransomware attacks.

-"In early June we stated that Windows 10 S is not vulnerable to any known ransomware," said a spokesperson for companys.
+"In early June, we announced that Windows 10 S was not vulnerable to any known ransomware," said a company spokesman.

 And he wrote:

-“We recognize that new attacks and malware are emerging all the time, so we are committed to monitoring the threat landscape and working with those responsible researchers to ensure that Windows 10 continues to provide the most secure experience for our customers.”
+"We recognize that new attacks and malware are constantly emerging, so we are committed to monitoring the threat landscape and working with responsible investigators to ensure that Windows 10 continues to provide the most secure experience for our customers."

-Clearly, based on Hickey's test, Microsoft's claim does not seem to be right.
-While Windows 10 S may be less vulnerable to such attacks because of only strictly tested software will run that has been approved by Microsoft, there are still ways that can infect computers running this operating system.
+Clearly, with Hickey's test, Microsoft's claim does not seem to be true.
+While Windows 10 S may be less vulnerable to such attacks because only strictly tested software will run that has been approved by Microsoft, there are still ways that can infect computers running this operating system.

-Microsoft implying that its operating system is immune to all "known ransomware" was not so wise.
-Strong security claims invite it challenge.
+Impressing Microsoft that its operating system is invulnerable to all "known ransomware" was not so wise.
+Strong claims of security invite the challenge.